meyday7/pro-xchange/_posts/2021-06-06-belgium-tourism.md

 If you are just looking for different places to visit, below I provide the list of places to check during your exchange:

 * Brussels
-	- Grand Place
+	- The Grand Place
-    - Atomium
+    - The Atomium
-    - Galerie Saint-Hubert
+    - The Royal Saint-Hubert Galleries
-    - Pissing statues
+    - Peeing statues
-    - Comic strip museum
+    - The Belgian Comic Strip Cente
 * European District
-	- Place de Luxembourg
+	- Place du Luxembourg
     - Parlamentarium
-    - Parc de Cenquentenaire
+    - The Parc du Cinquantenaire
-* Knokke
+* Knokke-Heist
-* Brugge
+* Bruges
-* Denant
+* Dinant
-* Namen
+* Namur

 However, I still recommend checking the post for more information and useful links!

 ## Brussels

-Kicking off with a place you will spent most of your time in, I will
+Kicking off with a city where you will spent most of your time in!
+It has a rich cultural legacy and there is plenty of things to check.

+### The Grand Place

+The should be the first site you will visit in Brussels.
+The square in the heart of the old town is a place of different festivities and generally a good meeting point.
+During different seasons, you can find there the floral display, christmas tree and animations, horse riding display done by Brussels police and light show!
+There is also plenty of restaurants and shops nearby.